JamesWalter/simple-go-service/README.md

 ```

 ### Set up network
-Before starting up simple-go-service containers and a nginx-proxy container, set up a Docker networkm.
+Before starting up simple-go-service containers and the nginx-proxy container, set up a Docker network.
 This network will allow connections between containers without having to expose ports on the host machine.
 ```
 $ docker network create test-net
 ```

 ### Run multiple Go contianers
-With the netork `test-net` setup.
+With the network `test-net` setup.
 Run 3 simple-go-service containers, include the `--network test-net` option.
 Notice that `--publish' has been removed.
 The listening ports for each container are only available to other containers within Docker.

 ```
 $ docker run --detach --network test-net --name go-1 simple-go-service